ballet/ballet/docs/feature_engineering_guide.rst

 - if ``input`` is a collection of keys, a 2-dimensional pandas DataFrame or numpy array is passed to the transformer

-With respect to the discussion about robustness above, ballet tries to pass the most obvious objects to the transformer.
-For example, if the raw data is a pandas ``DataFrame`` and ``input`` is a scalar key, ballet tries to pass a ``Series`` to the transformer.
-If that fails in a predictable way (i.e. the transformer appears to not be able to handle that data type), then ballet tries again with the next most obvious input data type (a 1-d numpy array), continuous on to a pandas ``DataFrame`` with one column and finally a 2-d numpy array with one column.
-The same principles apply when ``input`` is a collection of keys, except ballet will not try to pass any 1-d data.
+With respect to the discussion about robustness above, Ballet tries to pass the most obvious objects to the transformer.
+For example, if the raw data is a pandas ``DataFrame`` and ``input`` is a scalar key, Ballet tries to pass a ``Series`` to the transformer.
+If that fails in a predictable way (i.e. the transformer appears to not be able to handle that data type), then Ballet tries again with the next most obvious input data type (a 1-d numpy array), continuous on to a pandas ``DataFrame`` with one column and finally a 2-d numpy array with one column.
+The same principles apply when ``input`` is a collection of keys, except Ballet will not try to pass any 1-d data.

 Transformers